thessler27/watch-plugin/README.md

 Utilization
 -------------------

-_You must initialize the session for the Apple Watch listener to be activated._
+_You must initialize the session for the Apple Watch listener to be activated and to send messages._

 ### Initialize